 She and Odo had remained on the Challenger after Miro was marched away into holding.
-Naral's parting glance at the two of them—no, at the Challenger itself, as if it was a spoil of war she was eager to claim—had sent shivers down Eeris's spine, and she was all too eager to find out what had happened between those two.
+Naral’s parting glance at the two of them had sent shivers down Eeris’s spine, and she was all too eager to find out what had happened between those two.

-Besides, she thought with a twinge of guilt, it would get her away from Odo for a little bit.
+Besides, she thought with a twinge of guilt, it’ll get me away from Odo for a little bit.

 “I’m sure Miro would appreciate a visit,” Odo said.
 “Especially from you.”

 Eeris nodded and stood.
 She’d gotten good at balancing, leaning forward a bit and pushing herself upright, so she could stand without the aid of her arms.
 She still missed them, though, and there was a little niggling seed of impatience growing at the back of her mind the longer Odo didn’t do anything about it.
 He’d claimed that he would do anything to help her, but so far he was just sitting around and letting events transpire as they pleased.
 She wished he would at least broach the subject, do something…

 Shoving those thoughts out of mind for the time being, Eeris headed to the still-open airlock and stood atop the gangplank.
 It glimmered bright under Earth’s sun, and not for the first time, she noticed how vibrant this world was.
 It was nothing like Bajor, but didn’t quite compare to the complete chaos of Nebez.
 Where on Bajor, haze hung low in the air, Earth’s atmosphere was a pristine paradise.
 Off in the distance to the side of Federation Headquarters, she saw a faint, grayish undulation on the horizon and wondered what it was—until she realized that they were the shapes of mountains, and she could see that far on this clean planet.